alameer2/talk/replit.md

 This is a Python-based SRT (subtitle) to Arabic speech converter application.
 The project converts subtitle files into synchronized Arabic audio, maintaining precise timing for each subtitle line.
 It features a Streamlit web interface that allows users to upload SRT files and generate audio output with various text-to-speech engines.
 The application is designed to work both online (using cloud TTS services) and offline (using local TTS engines).

+**Project Status**: Successfully imported and configured for Replit environment (October 4, 2025)

+## Recent Changes

+### October 4, 2025 - Project Import and Setup
+- Imported project from GitHub repository
+- Configured Streamlit server to run on port 5000 with proper host settings
+- Verified all core dependencies are installed (streamlit, pysrt, pydub, gTTS, pyttsx3, arabic-reshaper, python-bidi, mishkal)
+- Created required directories (upload/, output/, temp/)
+- Configured workflow to run the Streamlit application
+- FFmpeg is available for audio processing
+- Application is now accessible and running successfully

 # User Preferences

 Preferred communication style: Simple, everyday language.